19 of the best space documentaries you need to watch

 What are the best space documentaries?

-There are literally thousands of space documentaries out there, but some of them are leagues ahead of the rest.
-Of course, like any question of this nature, personal taste will come into any decision on which of them are "the best".
+There are thousands of space documentaries, but some are leagues ahead.
+Of course, like any question of this nature, personal taste will decide which is "the best."

-But, there are some outstanding space documentaries that, put simply, are a must-watch.
-We have included a few of these in our list below, but there are plenty more out there.
+But, there are some outstanding space documentaries that, simply put, are a must-watch.
+We have included a few of these in our list below, but there are more.

 What are the best space documentaries around?